Bassarath talks up Bravo for vice-captaincy role

 The world number one Test all-rounder Holder, who has led West Indies in 35 of his 43 Tests, will again oversee the tour of New Zealand.

-West Indies players are currently assembling in Barbados and are set to depart on Tuesday night for the November 27 to December 15 tour which also comprises three Twenty20 Internationals.
+West Indies players assembled in Barbados and were set to depart last night for the November 27 to December 15 tour which also comprises three Twenty20 Internationals.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login